 For the cheese I prefer sharp cheddar because it gives you the most flavor with the least amount of cheese.
 If you only have mild cheddar that will work too!
 You can add a little extra if you want a stronger flavor.

-This dish starts and ends with the pasta!
+This ground beef pasta dish starts and ends with the pasta!
 To be the most efficient with your time (ie get dinner on the table as quickly as possible) start the pasta first thing, then cook the rest of the dish while the pasta cooks.

 You can pick any pasta that your family likes.
 I generally choose a penne, rigatoni (shown here) or campanelle because they all are easy to serve, cook quickly, and the kids can get them on the fork and into their mouths without much trouble.